Orthodox Union: Shechita supervision

 In 2005, an undercover video purportedly showed cruel treatment of animals in an OU-certified slaughterhouse.
-The story was featured many times in national newspapers and in Jewish media.
-The OU defended its limited scope of supervision, while studying changes to its policy.
+The story was featured many times in national newspapers and Jewish media.
+The OU defended its limited supervision scope while studying changes to its policy.
 In 2006, the OU's response was the subject of a video narrated by Jonathan Safran Foer, Irving Greenberg, and David Wolpe.

 Agriprocessor, Inc.

-In May 2008, the U.S. Immigration and Customs Enforcement, together with other Federal agencies, raided a kosher slaughterhouse and meat packing plant in Postville, Iowa, owned by Agriprocessors, Inc. At the time the OU provided kosher certification services to the plant.
-The raid was the largest single raid of a workplace in U.S. history and resulted in nearly 400 arrests of immigrant workers with false identity papers, many of whom were charged with identity theft, document fraud, use of stolen social security numbers, and related offenses.
+In May 2008, the U.S. Immigration and Customs Enforcement, together with other Federal agencies, raided a kosher slaughterhouse and meat packing plant in Postville, Iowa, owned by Agriprocessors, Inc. At the time, the OU provided kosher certification services to the plant.
+The raid was the largest single raid of a workplace in U.S. history.
+It resulted in nearly 400 arrests of immigrant workers with false identity papers, many of whom were charged with identity theft, document fraud, use of stolen social security numbers, and related offenses.
 Some 300 workers were convicted on document fraud charges within four days.
 The majority served a five-month prison sentence before being deported.
-The OU had numerous rabbis working on premises, yet none reported child workers working illegally at the plant or the abusive conditions workers faced on site.
+The OU had numerous rabbis working on-premises, yet none reported child workers working illegally at the plant or the abusive conditions workers faced on-site.